 \subsection{$k$-Planar Graphs}

 We start with the example of $k$-planar graphs.
-A graph is \emph{$k$-planar} if it has a drawing in the plane in which each edge is involved in at most $k$ crossings.
+A graph is \defin{$k$-planar} if it has a drawing in the plane in which each edge is involved in at most $k$ crossings, where no three edges cross at a single point (see \cref{k_planar_section} for a formal definition).
 Such graphs provide a natural generalisation of planar graphs, and are important in graph drawing research; see the recent bibliography on 1-planar graphs and the 140 references therein \citep{kobourov.liotta.ea:annotated}.
 It is well-known that the family of $k$-planar graphs is not minor-closed.
 Indeed, 1-planar graphs may contain arbitrarily large complete graph minors~\citep{dujmovic.eppstein.ea:structure}.
-Hence the above results are not applicable for $k$-planar graphs.
+Hence the preceding results are not applicable for $k$-planar graphs.
 We extend \cref{PlanarProduct} as follows.